mediumuse8220/bnpp/README.md

 ## Example Term Sheet and Booking Files
-* Provided in sample_data/ folder for demonstration purposes.
+* Genel_Energy.csv and Genel_Energy.pdf and Genel_Energy_Trades.json for demonstration purposes.
   You can replace with your own files as needed.
 ## Notes
 No cloud deployment instructions are provided; all scripts are designed for local machine execution.

-For detailed workflow and design: See report.md.

 Field normalization: Minor formatting differences (spaces, %, "USD" vs "usd", date formats) are handled automatically.